Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and the Tampa Bay Rays face Juan Soto and the San Diego Padres at PETCO Park on Saturday.
-First pitch is at 7:15 PM ET.
+Yandy Diaz and the Tampa Bay Rays will hit the field against the San Diego Padres and starter Joe Musgrove on Sunday.
+First pitch is at 4:10 PM ET at PETCO Park.

-The Rays are the favorite in this one, at -115, while the underdog Padres have -105 odds to upset.
-The over/under is 8 runs for the contest.
+The Padres are listed as -155 moneyline favorites for this matchup with the Rays (+125).
+The over/under is 8.5 runs for this matchup.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.